farcasterxyz/protocol/README.md

 };
 ```

-Notice how `VerificationAddBody` does not include the full claim object.
-The `VerificationClaim` can be reconstructed from the `externalAddressUri` and `account` attributes of the add message, so we exclude the claim to save space.
+Notice how `VerificationAddBody` does not include the full claim object, because the claim can be reconstructed from the `externalAddressUri` and `account` attributes of the add message.

-Each type of verification has its own message validation mechanism.
-These are defined below in the subsections.
+#### Message Validation

+The `envelope` of `VerificationAdd` and `VerificationRemove` messages is validated the [same as other message types](#message-validation).

+Here are rules for `VerificationAdd` messages:

+1. `schema` must be known
+2. `claimHash` must be present and match `hashFn(claim)`
+3. `externalSignatureType` must be known
+4. `externalSignature` must be valid according to custom rules depending on `externalSignatureType`, which are defined in subsections below

+Here are rules for `VerificationRemove` messages:

+1. `schema` must be known
+2. `claimHash` must be present

 #### Set Construction

 Verifications are stored in the Verifications Set, which is a modified [Last-Write-Wins-Element Set](<https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#LWW-Element-Set_(Last-Write-Wins-Element-Set)>).
 Valid and unremoved verifications are stored as `VerificationAdd` messages in the `adds` set.
 Removed verifications are stored as `VerificationRemove` messages in the `removes` set.
 Messages are indexed by `claimHash` and a particular claim cannot exist in both sets simultaneously.

 Verifications can be re-added once they've been removed, and conflicts are resolved using timestamp.
-The external entities associated with verifications are effectively hidden once they are removed, because the `VerificationRemove` message only contains the claim hash.
+Verification information like the external entity address is effectively hidden once a verification is removed, because the `VerificationRemove` message only contains the claim hash.

 When a verification add message `a` is received: